ryanwilsond/HelloWorld/README.md

 CPU source files are in 'src'.

-ECA (ccc compiler and assembler) are in 'ECA/src'.
+ECA (ecc compiler and assembler) are in 'ECA/src'.

 Also for a learning expierence I am using only my custom string and vector classes.
 These headers are in 'ECA/libexec/nslib'.